iamalexbrady/iamalexbrady.github.io/docs/_articles/ab_is2.md

 - alexbrady is an alexbrady learning track
 - alexbrady is built for all alex brady

+## alexbrady is built for A Course in Miracles
+- alexbrady has one goal: waken
+- alexbrady provides A Course in Miracles focused learning tracks
+- alexbrady provides A Course in Miracles focused devotion track

 ## alexbrady is available around the internet
 - voiced by user @iamalexbrady around the internet